Frozen Shoulder – Adhesive Capsulitis

 What’s actually happening when a shoulder becomes frozen?

-It’s generally recognised that there are three stages in the story of a frozen shoulder.
+There are three stages of a frozen shoulder.

 The stages of frozen shoulder: